SemEval/SemEval2022/schedule.md

   - SPDB Innovation Lab at SemEval-2022 Task 10: A Novel End-to-End Structured Sentiment Analysis Model based on the ERNIE-M
   - KDDIE at SemEval-2022 Task 11: Using DeBERTa for Named Entity Recognition
   - DAMO-NLP at SemEval-2022 Task 11: A Knowledge-based System for Multilingual Named Entity Recognition
   - SFE-AI at SemEval-2022 Task 11: Low-Resource Named Entity Recognition using Large Pre-trained Language Models
+  - L3i at SemEval-2022 Task 11: Straightforward Additional Context for Multilingual Named Entity Recognition
 </details>

 <em>10:00-10:30 Coffee break</em>